jimm/kronut/README.md

 When this function is called, Kronut will print the error message "killed by buffer-kill-emacs" and nothing will get sent to the Kronos.

-# To Do

-- Warn when comments are too long (output file name perhaps?)